fesor/json_matcher/README.md

 Also you can specify json path on which matching should be done via `at` options.
 We will back to this later since all matchers supports this option.

 ### includes
 This matcher is pretty match the same as `equal` matcher except that is recursively scan given JSON and tries to find expected JSON in any values.
-This is useful for cases when you checking that some record exists in collection and you do not know or don't whant to know specific path to it.
+This is useful for cases when you checking that some record exists in collection and you do not know or don't want to know specific path to it.

 ```php
 $json = <<<JSON